Shop

 The Good: Tallow (specifically grass-fed tallow) just happens to be the best thing to use on human skin because:

-• it has profound levels of vitamins, minerals, and antioxidants
+• it has high levels of vitamins, minerals, and antioxidants

-• it's great for every skin type: dry, oily, combination, sensitive, and even baby butts.
+• it's great for every skin type: dry, oily, combination, sensitive, super-duper sensitive, and even baby butts.

 The Bad: Tallow is thick, so if you use too much, your arms are going to slide on every surface you lean on like you dipped your forearms in butter.